Child Psychiatrists Independent Contractors

 - Implements and enforces appropriate disciplinary mechanisms when violations are detected, establishes reasonable steps to respond appropriately to the violation and to prevent similar violations in the future.

-- Evaluates the results of overall outpatient services regularly and systematically, and reports results to Vice President of Programs.
+- Evaluates the results of overall services regularly and systematically, and reports results to the Vice President of Programs.

 - Manages and collaboratively works with the Vice President of Programs to develop the program budgets and ensures expenditures comply with approved budgets, monitors and evaluates budget issues and recommends corrective action.